agonzalezjr/AndroidForDummiesThatKnowIOS/README.md

-# Android For Dummies That Know iOS
+# Android For Dummies That Kinda "Know" iOS

 Just trying to keep some concepts straight in my 🧠 as I learn Android development.